cloudfoundry/cf-mysql-release/README.md

 The [generate_deployment_manifest](generate_deployment_manifest) script will help create a deployment manifest.
 It requires the following:

-- Knowledge about the deployment infrastructure
+- Knowledge about the deployment infrastructure; AWS and vSphere are supported
   - For AWS, you need to know the AZ and subnet id
   - For vSphere, you need you available IP address range, IP address of DNS server
 - [Spiff](https://github.com/cloudfoundry-incubator/spiff), installed on the local workstation
-- A deployment manifest stub, which is a YAML file with customized values.
+- A deployment manifest stub, which is a YAML file with values unique to the deployment (two identical deployments of Cloud Foundry will have stubs with the same keys but some unique values).

+To generate your manifest, we recommend the following workflow.

+1. Run the generate_deployment_manifest script.
+You'll get some error which indicate what the missing manifest parameters are.
+1. Add those paramaters and values into the stub.
+See "Hints for Creating a Deployment Manifest Stub" below.
+1. Rinse and repeat

 ####Example:

-`generate_deployment_manifest` takes `aws` or `vsphere` as the first argument, and the stub file as the second argument.

-    $ ./generate_deployment_manifest aws /tmp/stub.yml
+    $ ./generate_deployment_manifest aws ~/workspace/deployments/deployment-1/stub.yml

     2013/12/12 11:35:32 error generating manifest: unresolved nodes: dynaml.MergeExpr{[director_uuid]}